souris-dev/ippts-simul-backend/README.md

 ***Note***: Ensure that docker is set up on your system and you are logged in with your Docker Hub account if you want to push to and pull images from Docker Hub.

+*The steps below describe the steps using the docker CLI.
+You can, of course, use a GUI for the same too (like Docker Desktop).*

 ### Manually Building the Docker Image

 #### Slave server